vanderblugen/speedtest-log/README.md

   - Use_IFTTT = True
   - Use_Local_Log = True
 - Log_Path folder needs to be updated and verify that the folder exists
+- Log_File will be created in Log_Path if it is not present, as long as permissions are properly set

 ## NOTES
 - If the script is going to be run as root, the python packages need to be installed under the root user
-- Log_File will be created if it is not present, as long as permissions are properly set
+- This information was thrown together for my enjoyment for personal use.
-- This works best when run as a cronjob.
+- This has been tested on a Linux system already.
+- I am not claiming to know anything about anything.
+Use at your own risk.

 # If anyone wants to contribute please reach out